-As the Wave Foundation looks to 2021 and beyond, we hope to leverage the work we are currently engaged in to create much needed reform to overall food systems.
-To do this, we will continue to increase our food box distribution program to expand to other Tribal Nation communities-including offering boxes to Tribal Nation members that live within the Portland, OR-Metro area (i.e., outside of Tribal Nation community Reservations/boundaries), Tribal Nation communities in rural Washington State (Confederated Tribes of the Colville Reservations and Spokane Tribe of Indians), and expanding to additional Tribal Nations.
-Additionally, in partnership with Food Fleet (based in Southern California), The Wave Foundation plans to develop a culturally relevant food box program to Latino communities in Los Angeles.
+As we look forward, we hope to leverage the work we are currently engaged in to create much needed reform to overall food systems.
+To do this, we will continue to support the Tribal Nation communities in the Northwest and aim to increase our food box distribution program to expand to other Tribal Nation communities-including offering boxes to additional Tribal Nation members that live in rural areas and within the urban cores (i.e., outside of Tribal Nation community Reservations/boundaries).

-In 2021, The Wave Foundation will focus its seafood procurement on wild salmon caught and processed by Western Alaska Native Village fishermen, and Tribally (and community-based non-Tribal) harvested salmon, shellfish and marine finfish sourced from the Salish Sea, Pacific Coast waters, and the Columbia River.
-The Wave Foundation will then concentrate distribution of this seafood to Tribal Nation Members in Alaska and the Western States.
-Through this program, The Wave Foundation will support the Quinhagak via purchase of Alaska Sockeye salmon from the Kuskokwim River Native Village salmon fishery.
+Using the Native American Agriculture Fund "A Vision for Native Food and Agriculture Infrastructure Rebuilding and Recovery" report, The Wave Foundation will focus on supporting marketplaces, business sovereignty, and seafood hubs that support Tribal Nation members.
+Seafood hubs will focus on procurement of wild salmon caught and processed by Native fishermen, and Tribally (and community-based non-Tribal) harvested salmon, shellfish and marine finfish sourced from the Salish Sea, Pacific Coast waters, and the Columbia River.